-Autumn at Brockhampton
+Autumn brings the harvest at Brockhampton

 Roses continue to ramble and climb in the manor house gardens and the edges of the moat are filled with reeds as summer slowly turns to Autumn.